Soft Tissue Graft and Gum Health

 What can I expect from a soft tissue graft?

-This surgery, called a soft tissue graft, gingival graft, or root planing, involves taking a thin piece of tissue from the roof of your mouth, or healthy areas near the damaged gum, and placing it around the exposed portion of the root.
-This thickens the amount of healthy tissue around the affected tooth, resulting in better gum uniformity and health.
-The procedure requires only local anesthesia in our Bluffton dentist office, and, with the exception of minor cold and hot sensitivity and tenderness, discomfort is rare.
-You can expect to return to normal activities immediately after your appointment.
+This surgery, called a soft tissue graft, connective tissue graft, or gingival graft, usually involves using tissue from a tissue bank and placing it around the exposed portion of the root.
+This thickens the amount of healthy gum around the affected tooth.
+The procedure requires only local anesthesia in our Bluffton dental office, and, with the exception of minor cold and hot sensitivity and tenderness, discomfort is minimal.
+You can expect to return to normal activities shortly after your appointment.